cesarferradas/ferrad.as/contact.md

 excerpt: Contact me
 ---

-Get in touch via email:
+The best way to get in touch is via email:

 <code>contact&#x40;<span style="display: none;">nobots</span>ferrad.as</code>